yasirkula/UnityNativeGallery/README.md

 `NativeGallery.ImageProperties NativeGallery.GetImageProperties( string imagePath )`: returns an *ImageProperties* instance that holds the width, height, mime type and EXIF orientation information of an image file without creating a *Texture2D* object.
 Mime type will be *null*, if it can't be determined

 `Texture2D LoadImageAtPath( string imagePath, int maxSize = -1, bool markTextureNonReadable = true, bool generateMipmaps = true, bool linearColorSpace = false )`: creates a Texture2D from the specified image file in correct orientation and returns it.
 Returns *null*, if something goes wrong.
 - **maxSize** determines the maximum size of the returned Texture2D in pixels.
 Larger textures will be down-scaled.
 If untouched, its value will be set to *SystemInfo.maxTextureSize*.
-It is recommended to set its value for better performance
+It is recommended to set a proper maxSize for better performance
 - **markTextureNonReadable** marks the generated texture as non-readable for better memory usage.
 If you plan to modify the texture later (e.g. *GetPixels*/*SetPixels*), set its value to *false*
 - **generateMipmaps** determines whether texture should have mipmaps or not
 - **linearColorSpace** determines whether texture should be in linear color space or sRGB color space